 I Finally Tried The Famous Babalu Burger

-Ever since taco/tapas joint Babalu opened in Overton Square two years ago, I’ve been hearing about their allegedly amazing Babalu burger.
-It’s called the Baba Burger on the menu, and people are claiming that it’s one of the best burgers in Memphis.
+Ever since taco/tapas joint Babalu opened in Overton Square a few years ago, I'd been hearing about their allegedly amazing Babalu burger.
+It's called the Baba Burger on the menu, and people are claiming that it's one of the best burgers in Memphis.

 But I kept hearing about it.
 And hearing about it.
 Both online and in person.
 Y'all really love this Baba burger.
 These are actual quotes I've heard/read: